clojure-north/clojure-north-site/script/speakers/carin-meier.md

 ### About Carin

-Carin Meier is a senior software developer at Cognitect.
+Carin Meier is a senior software developer at Reify Health.
 She has a passion for Clojure and AI and has spoken at many conferences, including keynoting at OSCON and Strange Loop.
 She is the author of the O’Reilly book, “Living Clojure” and is both a committer and PPMC member of the Apache MXNet deep learning project.